-A range of technical and operational mitigation methods have been designed or adapted for use in pelagic longline fisheries.
-These methods aim to reduce incidental mortality of seabirds by avoiding peak areas and periods of seabird foraging activity, reducing the time baited hooks are available to birds, actively deterring birds from baited hooks, making the vessel less attractive to birds, and minimising the visibility of baited hooks.
-Apart from being technically effective at reducing seabird bycatch, mitigation methods need to be easy and safe to implement, cost effective, enforceable and should not reduce catch rates of target species.
+A range of technical and operational mitigation methods have been designed or adapted for use in pelagic longline fisheries to reduce incidental mortality of seabirds.
+Operationally, peak areas and periods of seabird foraging activity should be avoided.
+Effective technical methods include actively deterring birds from, and minimising the visibility of, baited hooks.
+Vessels need to be made less attractive to birds, and the distance astern and time baited hooks are available to birds should be reduced.
+Mitigation methods need to be easy and safe to implement, cost effective, enforceable and should not reduce catch rates of target species or increase the bycatch rates of other protected species.

-The suite of mitigation measures available may vary in their feasibility and effectiveness depending on the area, seabird assemblages, fishery and vessel type, and gear configuration.
+The feasibility, effectiveness and specifications of mitigation measures may vary by area, seabird assemblage, fishery, vessel size, and gear configuration.
 Some of the mitigation methods are well established and explicitly prescribed in pelagic longline fisheries; however, additional measures are undergoing further testing and refinements.

 The Seabird Bycatch Working Group (SBWG) of ACAP has comprehensively reviewed the scientific literature dealing with seabird bycatch mitigation in pelagic fisheries and this document is a distillation of that review.
-At each of its meetings, the SBWG review any recent research or information regarding seabird bycatch mitigation, and update the review and best practice advice accordingly.
-Currently, the simultaneous use of weighted branch lines, bird scaring lines and night setting, or the use of one of two assessed hook-shielding devices, the 'Hook Pod' and the 'Smart Tuna Hook', is considered best practice mitigation for reducing seabird bycatch in pelagic longline fisheries.
+Currently, simultaneous use of weighted branch lines, bird scaring lines and night setting, or use of one of the assessed hook-shielding and underwater bait setting devices, is considered best practice mitigation for reducing seabird bycatch in pelagic longline fisheries.
+Three hook-shielding devices (the 'Hookpod-LED', the 'Hookpod-mini' and the 'Smart Tuna Hook') and one underwater bait setting device (the 'Underwater Bait Setter (Skadia Technologies)') have been assessed.